DIY Extension Cord Holder (Easy & Cheap)

 How Do You Draw the Curved Shape?

 No need to worry about drawing the cord holder’s curved shape.
-I’ve got you covered with a free template in the printed plan.
+I’ve got you covered with a template in the printed plan.
 Just print it, cut it, trace it onto your plywood, and cut it out with a jigsaw.
 It’s that easy!

 An empty DIY cord holder resting against an extension cord